Kamsi-idimogu/Ez-Mealz-webapp/README.md

 * View detailed information about each recipe, including ingredients and instructions for preparation

-* Find restaurants in your area by entering your address
+* Enter an address to find nearby restaurants

 * View restaurant profiles with information such as contact details, restaurant address, and restaurant website